Amyntaio railway station: History

-In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly-owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
 In 2019 The Special Urban Development Study of the Kozani Railway Station was approved. however passenger services have yet to recommence.
-In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE Infrequent freight trains still use the Kozani line to reach the PPC power-generating stations.
+In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.
+Infrequent freight trains still use the Kozani line to reach the PPC power-generating stations.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

-The station is still housed in the original 19th-century brick-built station building; as of (2022) the station is staffed, with a staffed booking office at peek times and waiting rooms, the these are slightly rundown.
+The station is still housed in the original 19th-century brick-built station building; as of (2022) the station is staffed, with a staffed booking office at peek times and waiting rooms, these are slightly rundown.
 Platform 1 has sheltered seating located under the canapy, as well as a public payphone.
 The station signage advertised toilets, but these are now closed.
-There are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
+There are no dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station has some 10 parking spaces located in the forecourt, as well as a taxi rank/pickup.

 Services

+As of 12 May 2025, Line 2 of the Thessaloniki Regional Railway calls at this station: service is currently limited compared to October 2012, with two trains per day to Thessaloniki, and two trains per day to Florina.

-As of 2023, the station is served on a daily basis by six Regional trains between Thessaloniki and Florina.
-There are no Services to Bitola as the short international connection is now disused, with all international traffic being routed via Idomeni and Gevgelija.
-Trains on the Kozani–Amyntaio line have been suspended since 2009.
+There are currently no services to Bitola in North Macedonia, because the international connection from Mesonisi to Neos Kafkasos is currently disused.
+Trains on the Kozani–Amyntaio line ceased in 2009.